-Take a look around this extended 1930s semi that was doubled in size
+Step inside this extended 1930s semi that was doubled in size

 Family room

 The couple knocked down the wall connecting the kitchen to the the family room to create a free-flowing expanse on the ground floor.
+The new open-plan living room ideas provides a highly practical multi-functional, family space.
 A clever sideboard-style storage unit has been created using the same cabinetry that is in the kitchen.

 Living room

 This contemporary space combines sophisticated elegance with pattern and texture.
-‘We started with a neutral scheme,’ say the owners, ‘then added layers of jewelled colour with textiles and bold wallpaper, to create depth.’
+‘We started with a neutral scheme,’ say the owners.
+‘Then added layers of jewelled colour with textiles and bold wallpaper, to create depth.’

 Entrance hall